 This feels like a new beginning, a new step in my magical career.
 Of course I will still be performing live – in fact I will be performing a live follow up to the virtual shows at the Waterworks Museum Hereford on Saturday 7th August this year (for details and tickets visit www.ticketsource.co.uk/gregcha

 Before the pandemic, as regular readers of this blog know, Felicity and I had already begun a move to producing more video content with our travel documentaries, which started out on YouTube, but have now started to appear on streaming services like Prime Video, Tubi and Plex.
 Of course, therefore, I want to combine these two elements of our work, and so I have decided that one of our filming projects for 2021 will be an eight part magic show series to be released through streaming sites and on DVD, which, although it will be done in my own unique style, will take stylistic inspiration not from modern magic specials, but from the magic performed in theatres around the end of the Nineteenth Century, and the Paul Daniels Magic Show.
 I am already pouring over some very old magic books to discover hidden gems of tricks which I can use as the basis for new pieces of theatrical and entertaining magic.

 For £3 you can get our ‘Join The Team’ reward, which gets you access to our behind the scenes email newsletters, and will also get you access to behind the scene clips and videos as we create our projects.

 For £50 you can get an ‘Executive Producer’ credit on one of the episodes of the magic show series, plus a special video thank you and access to our ‘behind the scenes’ emails and videos!

-You can also find out about Greg’s live magic shows at www.gregandfelicityadventures.
+You can find out more about my magic performances at www.gregchapman.net

 Thank you all for reading!